15 Interesting Facts About African Wild Dogs. Habitat, hunting, great caretakers & much more.

 During a hunt, an African wild dog can run very fast and reach speeds of up to 66 km/h which it can sustain for about an hour.

-While animals, like cheetahs, are faster than the African wild dogs, they do tire out quickly while the wild dogs have the endurance to chase the prey until it is exhausted.
+While animals, like cheetahs, are faster than African wild dogs, they get tired quickly while wild dogs have the endurance to chase the prey until it is exhausted.

 While their Latin name - Lycaeon Pictus, translates to painted wolves, African wild dogs are neither wolves nor are they dogs.